cags9607/Meta-Tag-Classifier/README.md

 # Methods

 The construction of the training data followed several steps.
-First, we took a random sample of `11923` templated domains and retrieved meta tags from their homepages using the `meta_tags` superset table.
-Then we used BERTopic (https://maartengr.github.io/BERTopic/index.html) to get soft labels for each domain, using `distiluse-base-multilingual-cased-v2` embeddings of the selected meta tag (after cleaning/processing).
+First, we took a random sample of `11923` templated domains and retrieved meta tags (`title`, `description`, `og:title`, `og:description`) from their homepages using the `meta_tags` superset table.
+Then we used BERTopic (https://maartengr.github.io/BERTopic/index.html) to get soft labels for each domain, using `distiluse-base-multilingual-cased-v2` embeddings of the selected meta tag (after cleaning/processing, detailed in sections below).
 After that, several regex-based heuristics were applied to prune further the proposed labels.
 Once we had a curated labeled data set, we trained an SVM Classifier and tested the model using a data set of manually labeled templates (837 domains).

+The process to select which meta tag to use was inspired by the paper **Hierarchical Contaminated Web Page Classification Based on Meta Tag Denoising Disposal** (see Acknowledgments).

 # Install